-Sea, beaches, intriguing cities, art treasures and, of course, very few clouds.
-One of the best ways to experience Mexico is to follow the profile of its coastline blessed by the gods.
+With sea, beaches, intriguing cities, art treasures and, of course, very few clouds, one of the best ways to experience Mexico is to follow its coastline, blessed by the gods.
 From Baja California to the Yucatan, do not miss the memorable encounters.
-Start with the Isla Espiritu Santo, one of the jewels of Baja California, a long succession of bays from the low cliffs of pink and turquoise waters.
+Start with the Isla Espiritu Santo, one of the jewels of Baja California.
+It is a long succession of bays from the low cliffs of pink and turquoise waters.

-Continue the town of Mazatlan, in the 50s, is a jump in Acapulco, a place of hard-core, they're called Sinatra or Presley, and then landed on Isla Holbox state of Sinaloa, great myth VIP the years, even in Quintana Roo.
-This beautiful place is no longer the secret of some time ago, but retains something of primal.
-On this island there are noises or bulky buildings, but only sand streets, buildings in Caribbean style and dogs lounging drunken sunny.
+We continue to the town of Mazatlan.
+There is a jump in Acapulco, a place of hardcore fanatics of Sinatra or Presley.
+We then landed on Isla Holbox in the state of Sinaloa, and in Quintana Roo.
+This beautiful place is no longer the secret of some time ago but retains something of primal instincts.
+On this island, there are no noises or bulky buildings, but only sand streets, and buildings in Caribbean style and dogs.

 Guanajuato, the city of students

-This city not only gives its name to the state that includes, Guanajuato, right in the middle of the country, but above all one of the few places on earth where you can be sure to attend a cultural event every night.
+This city not only gives its name to the state that includes, Guanajuato, right in the middle of the country.
+But above all, it is one of the few places on earth where you can be sure to attend a cultural event every night.
 Callejoneadas are traditional parades where musicians guide people in the streets, singing and dancing symphonic concerts and tango performances.
 The offer is able to satisfy even the most creative spirits.
 Orients the needle of your compass to this town of 70,000 inhabitants and mixed his students.

-On this trip, we preferred the hostels and cabanas.
+On this trip, we preferred to stay in the hostels and cabanas.
 The rooms where we stayed were very modest but we were always treated very kindly even when we showed up at 7 am with a reservation for the next night.
 Only a couple of places included breakfast.

 The entrance to the archaeological sites is never too expensive.
 In many sites, however, there are signages that describe the various buildings in English and Spanish and also with the guide book you can understand the city well enough.